- rope materials

 - 20m: 2 ropes of 15 m ( 45 ft )

-In practice I often tie off the ends of the elements to convenient trees, bushes, or fence posts, or angle the elements at a steeper angle (including tying the ends of the 80m elements closer to the ground than ideal), so I may not need that much rope.
+In the field I often tie off the ends of the elements to convenient trees, bushes, or fence posts, or slope the elements at a steeper angle (including tying the ends of the 80m elements closer to the ground than ideal), so I may not need that much rope.
 And I can reuse some pieces: for example, once the center of the antenna has been raised, about half the halyard length is no longer needed, and could be used for tying the ends.

-In practice, for backpacking I typically carry a 10 m (30 ft) throwing rope, along with at least 12 pre-cut pieces that are 3 m to 10 m (10 ft to 30 ft) long (enough for all the dipole wires I want to put up at the same time).
+For backpacking I typically carry a 10 m (30 ft) throwing rope, along with at least 12 pre-cut pieces that are 3 m to 10 m (10 ft to 30 ft) long (enough for all the dipole wires I want to put up at the same time).
 However, it is not good practice to skimp on rope, as my antenna installations vary each time I set it up.
 Have enough extra in case the only available branch is up 15 m (50 ft), even if you don’t have enough coax to reach that high.
 I have used one of my dipole wires run vertically as part of my halyard when necessary.
 I may carry a spool of thinner rope as backup if needed.
 For other applications, if I am putting the antenna up higher, or tying the ends off more horizontal, then it can take more rope than this.
-Most of the ropes in my tub of baling twine are 15 – 40 m (50 to 120 ft), with lengths marked on them to make it easier to find the right size.
+When stringing an antenna between two trees, rather than as an inverted vee, I’d figure the rope + antenna length as the distance between the two trees plus twice the height of each tree, to provide enough to lower the antenna to the ground.
+Most of the ropes in my tub of baling twine are 15 – 40 m (50 to 120 ft), with lengths marked on them to make it easier to find the right size, and sometimes I use several tied together.

 name usage and language